 Once you have your protagonist, conflict, and stakes, the dramatic question begins to take shape.

 In Jimmy’s story, the dramatic question could be something like, “Will Jimmy outsmart a politician even more ruthless than he is?”
 In David’s story, the dramatic question might go along the lines of, “Will David earn the respect and loyalty of his new community?”

-In a query letter hook, it’s best to invert this question into a statement.
-Rather than ending your hook on a question, which can feel a bit forced and trite, turn it around into a confident closing sentence that hints at the story to come.
+In a query letter hook, it’s best to invert this rhetorical question into a statement.
+Rather than ending your hook on open-ended, rhetorical questions, which can feel a bit forced and trite, turn it around into a confident closing sentence that hints at the story to come.

 Identifying the dramatic question and turning it into a closing statement forms the final beat of your hook.

 3 mistakes to avoid when writing your hook

 Now that we have an idea of how to compose our story’s hook, let’s look at a few of the pitfalls new writers make when pitching their query letters to a literary agency.